PortingPivot/Caxton-Mirrored/README.md

     * In addition, many UI elements in Minecraft make incorrect assumptions about text rendering.
 Making them aware of bidirectional text – let alone matters such as ligatures – will be a major undertaking, and patches in this area are welcome.
+        * Text input fields and the book editor have been patched to account for this, but the displayed text is aligned to the left regardless of its base direction.
+        * The comment edit box in the chat report screen has not been patched.
 * No font hinting.
 Uncertain whether this will ever be supported.
 * Glowing sign text is not yet supported.
-* This mod currently only runs on Linux, although in principle, support for other operating systems can be added, including macOS.
+* This mod currently only runs on x86_64 Windows and Linux.
+There is no technical reason that macOS could be supported, but unfortunately, licensing issues prevent me from building libraries for that platform.
 * Currently, all glyphs are uploaded to VRAM eagerly, and while shaping results are cached, they are cached indefinitely.